-- Employ a qualifying veteran for at least one year; - Provide a report with information on the employment status of each qualifying veteran upon the request of FIFV; - Pay each qualifying veteran an amount equal to at least 90 percent of the annual median income for veterans in Florida based on the most recent federal census or the most recent American Community Survey 5-year estimated published by the U.S. Census Bureau; - Invest any awarded grant moneys into the small business to facilitate further job creation and employment of veterans; and - Not rehire a veteran previously claimed as an employee in order to receive funds under the program.
+- Hire and employ a qualifying veteran for at least one year; - Provide a report with information on the employment status of each qualifying veteran upon the request of FIFV; - Pay each qualifying veteran an amount equal to at least 90 percent of the annual median income for veterans in Florida based on the most recent American Community Survey 1-year estimates published by the U.S. Census Bureau; - Invest any awarded grant moneys into the small business to facilitate further job creation and employment of veterans; and - Not rehire a veteran previously claimed as an employee in order to receive funds under the program.

-FIFV is required to submit a report by December 31, 2020 to the Governor, the President of the Senate, and the Speaker of the House of Representatives on the grant program's progress and outcomes for the preceding three fiscal years.
+FIFV is required to submit an annual report by December 31 for the duration of the grant program to the Governor, the President of the Senate, and the Speaker of the House of Representatives on the grant program's progress and outcomes for the preceding three fiscal years.

-Beginning July 1, 2017, and for the 2017-2018 through 2021-2022 fiscal years, the bill appropriates \$500,000 in nonrecurring funds from the State Economic Enhancement and Development Trust Fund to the DEO for transfer to FIFV to implement and administer the program.
+Beginning July 1, 2018, and for the 2018-2019 through 2022-2023 fiscal years, the bill appropriates \$500,000 in nonrecurring funds from the State Economic Enhancement and Development Trust Fund to the DEO for transfer to FIFV to implement and administer the program.
 FIFV may award grant moneys up to a maximum of \$500,000 per fiscal year to small businesses and is authorized to expend no more than \$25,000 annually for staffing and administrative costs.

-The bill takes effect on July 1, 2017.
+The bill takes effect on July 1, 2018.